coderbeez/interior-architect/TESTING.md

 - *Settings.py Line too long* Didn't want to split string in password validator.
 - *Settings.py Module level import not at top of file* Django Heroku docs say to place at bottom of file.
-- *Credit urls too long* Some urls for credits are showing errors for length.
+- *Credit URLs too long* Some URLs for credits are showing errors for length.

 ### Continuous Integration